dse/monospace-font-list/monospace-font-list.md

 -   notes:

-        This is Adrian Smith''s Unicode APL font, a de facto industry standard.
+        This is Adrian Smith\'s Unicode APL font, a de facto industry standard.
         Also available in a proportional version called APL333.

 -   tags: